TritonDataCenter/rfd/rfd/0013/README.md

    KVM docker host and registry feature.
 6. Every time a CloudAPI call is issued, the caller (subuser) and the account logins are passed to mahi to get the roles and policies associated with the caller.
-If the type of action is not covered by any of the subuser's role policies or the resource involved is tagged to a role that the subuser doesn't have, an "NotAuthorized" error is returned to the caller.
+If the API endpoint is not authorized in any of the subuser's role policies or the resource involved is tagged to a role that the subuser doesn't have, an "NotAuthorized" error is returned to the caller.
 7. Once a subuser has passed authentication and authorization, the caller invokes